 SPS measures can be barriers to trade in agricultural, food, and other products, according to the World Trade Organization (WTO) and others.
-Notable U.S. disputes include a European Union (EU) ban on U.S. meats treated with growth-promoting hormones, which a WTO dispute panel ruled had not been supported by a risk assessment; and a recent EU moratorium on approvals of biotechnology products.
-Foreign countries often object to various U.S. SPS measures as well.
+Notable U.S. disputes have included a European Union (EU) ban on U.S. meats treated with growth-promoting hormones, which a WTO dispute panel ruled was not supported by a risk assessment; and an EU moratorium on approvals of biotechnology products.
+Foreign countries have often objected to various U.S. SPS measures as well.

 Multilateral trade rules allow governments to adopt measures to protect human, animal, or plant life or health, provided that they do not discriminate or use them as disguised protectionism.
-This principle was clarified in 1994 by WTO members' adoption, along with the other so-called Uruguay Round Agreements, of the Agreement on the Application of Sanitary and Phytosanitary Measures.
+This principle was clarified in 1994 by WTO members' approval, along with the other so-called Uruguay Round Agreements, of the Agreement on the Application of Sanitary and Phytosanitary Measures.
 This document sets out the basic rules for ensuring that each country's food safety and animal and plant health laws and regulations are transparent, scientifically defensible, and fair.
-The United States also has signed, or is negotiating, numerous regional and bilateral free trade agreements (FTAs) that may contain SPS language.
+The United States also has signed, or is considering, numerous regional and bilateral free trade agreements (FTAs) that may contain SPS language.

-The United States participates actively in the three major international scientific bodies designated by the WTO to deal with SPS matters: the Codex Alimentarius Commission for food safety, the Office of International Epizootics (OIE) for animal health and diseases, and the International Plant Protection Convention (IPPC) for plant health.
-These bodies meet often to discuss threats to human and agricultural health, evaluate SPS-related disputes, and develop common, scientifically based SPS standards.
-Such standards can provide guidance for countries formulating their own national SPS measures and help resolve trade disputes.
+The United States participates actively in the three major international scientific bodies designated by the WTO to deal with SPS matters: the Codex Alimentarius Commission for food safety, the Office of International Epizootics (OIE) for animal health, and the International Plant Protection Convention (IPPC) for plant health.
+These bodies meet often to discuss threats to human and agricultural health, evaluate SPS-related disputes, and develop scientifically based SPS standards, which can provide guidance for countries formulating their own national SPS measures.